Red Sox vs. Orioles Player Props Betting Odds

 Santander Stats

-- Santander enters this matchup looking to extend his six-game hit streak.
-During his last 10 games he is batting .350 with four doubles, three home runs, six walks and 12 RBI.
+- Santander takes a seven-game streak with at least one hit into this matchup.
+During his last 10 outings he is batting .341 with five doubles, two home runs, five walks and 10 RBI.

 Santander Recent Games